-A candidate requiring a specific political party affiliation must have authority to adopt the affiliation from the party, organisation or group concerned (i.e. a letter of consent or similar).
+A candidate requiring a specific political party, candidate group or organisation affiliation must have the authority to adopt the affiliation from the party concerned.
+An approval letter/email from the relevant party, group or organisation showing their consent for use of that affiliation should be included when submitting nomination documents.
 This is a safety measure to avoid any illegal adoption of party, group or organisation affiliations.

-No party affiliation or other designation that is offensive in nature or likely to confuse or mislead electors will be accepted.
+No affiliation or other designation that is offensive in nature or likely to confuse or mislead electors will be accepted.

-The Electoral Officer may require written evidence that a candidate belongs to a group or organisation if there is some contention about the use of a particular party or group affiliation.
+The electoral officer may require written evidence that a candidate belongs to a group or organisation if there is some contention about the use of a particular affiliation.